Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

     - Outside mastery training with friends

 ## Finding a teacher

-It is highly encouraged that you to seek out bending instructors through active roleplay.
-However, if your character cannot find one, you can look for a player with the `Instructor` tag in the Roleplay Hub Discord and contact them about training.
-You can then arrange to have your characters meet in a natural way that makes sense for them both.
+Players are encouraged to find bending instructors through roleplay.
+However, if your character cannot find one, you can look for a player with the `Instructor` tag in the Roleplay Hub and contact them about training.
+Bending teachers and masters will have this tag if they would like people to contact them about training.
+You can then arrange to have your characters meet in a realistic way.